lbinria/trace_validation_tools/README.md

 - Writing the trace specification on top of your own spec (see part [useful tools](#useful-tools) and [templates](#templates) below)
 - Use the primitives provided by the library to log events and variable changes in your system
 - Check the trace(s) produced by the system against the specification:
-    * execute the implementation (containing the tracig primitives)
+    * compile and execute the implementation (containing the tracing primitives)
     * merge the produced trace files (see [useful tools](#useful-tools) and [scripts/trace_merger.py](scripts/trace_merger.py))
     * execute TLC on the trace specification and the generated trace files (see  [useful tools](#useful-tools) and [scripts/tla_trace_validation.py](scripts/trace_merger.py))

 # About this repository

-This repository contains tools to make and execute a trace validation with the model checker TLC (TLA+).

 This repository contains:

-- An instrumentation, that aims to trace some events about some state changes of system / program variables
+- An instrumentation library which can be used to trace events and state changes of a
-- Some tools
-   - scripts, that aims to work on trace files
+- Scripts to manipulate and check trace files
-   - templates, that aims to simplify the writing of trace specification
+- Templates that aim to simplify the writing of trace specifications

 # Prerequisite